The information below refers to the

 around showgirls/boys etc) volunteers to help the events run smoothly

 (door person, stage manager and more) including a DJ, to entertain

 attendees.
-Submit for either "Art on the Strip" on Wednesday
+Submit for either "Art on the Quarter" on Wednesday

 Please send all inquiries, with a short description of your performance,